 Network Industries Quarterly

-The Network Industries Quarterly (NIQ) is a collaboration of the Florence School of Regulation (EUI), École Polytechnique Fédéral de Lausanne (EPFL) and Delft University of Technology.
+The Network Industries Quarterly (NIQ) is a collaboration of the Florence School of Regulation (EUI), École Polytechnique Fédéral de Lausanne (EPFL) and Istanbul Technical University (where Prof. Finger holds a visiting position).
 Funded by Prof Finger, the NIQ provides original analysis, information and opinions on current issues regarding network industries, and it has a broad and diverse readership.

 This open access journal has been managed by EPFL during the past 15 years to cover the main issues related to Network Industries.
 Since 2014 FSR Transport Research Associates are the Managing Editors of the NIQ.

 Digitalisation is transforming all industries, including the network industries.
 It is creating a new model of industrial organisation using online platform as intermediaries for multisided […] read more